ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 * 2:Two-Phase Commit (2PC) Level.

-  At this level, the 2PC protocol is supported to ensure ttransaction consistency of database systems that participating in one global transaction.
-If a global transaction begines, this property cannot be changed until the end of the transaction.
+  At this level, the 2PC protocol is supported to ensure transaction consistency of database systems that participating in one global transaction.
+If a global transaction begins, this property cannot be changed until the end of the transaction.

 #### DBLINK_RECOVERY_MAX_LOGFILE